 It is unclear to what extent these duties are imposed on the office holders or committee members under the common law.
 In addition, unincorporated associations need to comply with other laws (see ‘Other laws’ in ‘Other issues to consider‘).

 Overview of incorporated associations

-There are over 40 000 incorporated associations in Victoria.
-Each Australian state has Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. governing incorporated associations.
+There are over 38 000 incorporated associations in Victoria.
+Each Australian state has legislation governing incorporated associations.

 Under the Associations Incorporation Reform Act 2012 (Vic) (‘Associations Act’), community organisations can formalise their association in a manner recognised by the law.
 This benefits the group, but also creates ongoing responsibilities.